adi16697/Data-Analysis-Challenge-For-LALAMOVE/README.md

 Now we  write a few SQL statement to understand more about our data, users, and drivers.

+The answers to the SQL question

+find the answers for the questions numbered 5-8.
+The .ipynb file is saved as "Data Analysis Using Python.ipynb"

+The dashboard was made using Tableau and the file is saved as "dashboard" if there is a "1. missing file" popup after opening Tableau select "1.csv" from " Answer for ques 5-8" folder

 1) For hours with orders, how many orders are there each hour based on order time?
 2) What is the percentage of money spent for each of the following group of clients?
 	- Clients who completed 1 order